jesper-olsen/forward-forward-rs/README.md

 ```

 ## Overview
-This model achieves near-state-of-the-art performance (99.29%) for MNIST without ever calculating a global gradient or using a chain rule.
+This model achieves state-of-the-art performance (99.31%) for fully connected Forward-Forward networks, halving the error rate of the original paper's baseline implementation [1].

 ### Key Techniques